vrechson/zavech/README.md

 _P.S: The implementations are sequential and incremental._

 ### Reports
 Besides that, from Reports/ directory at this repository, it is possible to access the reports written for each class, however they are in Portuguese language.
-Sorry for that :persevere:
+Sorry about that :persevere:

 ## Web Page
 You can access our project's [web page](https://whoismath.github.io/zavech/) directly from this repository.